jonodrew/uol-msc-cyber/CYM020 - Security management and governance/CYM020 week 03.md

 	- identifies information security risks
 	- analuses the information security risks, including assessing the consequences, assessing the likelihood, and determining the overall level
 	- evaluates the information security risks, including prioritising the analysed risks for [[risk treatment]]

+>[!question] ISO/IEC 27001 requires risk assessment to be carried out periodically, according to a predefined schedule, and also when **significant changes** are proposed or occur.
+What sorts of events might be defined as significant changes in this context?
+>
+>Significant changes are those that require a review of risks.
+Although this sounds circular, it's impossible to detail what 'significant' means absent the context of an organisation.
+However, given the cost and intensity of people-time required, we can rule out minor changes in staffing.
+A migration from local servers to cloud; a change of office location; or the takeover of another company would always be considered 'significant' changes.

+- we go in deptth on [[ISO 31000]]
+- and then on to [[ISO 27005|ISO/IEC 27005]]